I spent 10 days in Ireland and drove 2800 km (or 1739 miles). Here are my tips for driving in Ireland.

 Should I Drive in Ireland?

 I wouldn't change anything about my trip.
 Driving 2800 km in Ireland was well worth it.
-You will want to seriously think it through though.
-I always recommend as with any road trip, carry extra money, water, and food.
+But you will want to seriously think it through.
+As with any road trip, I always recommend carrying extra money, water, and food.
 You never know where you might get stuck.
 People in Ireland are nice and helpful—road tripping around was a blast.
 If you are 80% committed to driving and 20% terrified, you will be fine.
 If you are 50/50, you may want to use public transportation instead.
 Happy travels!